 3.1 All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
 Incomplete application forms will be returned to the applicant where the deadline for completed application forms has not passed.
-Should there be any gaps in academic or employment history, a satisfactory explanation must be provided.
-A CV will not be accepted in place of the completed application form.
+Should there be

-- 3.2 Applicants will receive a job description and person specification for the role applied for.
-Application forms, job descriptions, person specifications and the School's Safeguarding and child protection policy are available to download from the School's website and can be printed and forwarded to applicants on request. - 3.3 The applicant may then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed in more detail.
-All shortlisted applicants will be tested at interview about their suitability to work with children. - 3.4 If it is decided to make an offer of employment following the formal interview, any such offer will be conditional on the following: - the agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment; - verification of the applicant's identity (where that has not previously been verified); - verification of qualifications, whether professional or otherwise, which the School takes into account in making the appointment decision, or which are referred to in the application form, whether a requirement for the role or not; - verification of the applicant's employment history; - the receipt of two references (one of which must be from the applicant's most recent employer) which the School considers to be satisfactory; - for positions which involve "teaching work", information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency which renders them unable or unsuitable to work at the School; - for applicants who have carried out teaching work outside the UK, information about whether the applicant has ever been referred to, or is the subject of a sanction issued by a regulator of the teaching profession in any other country which renders them unable or unsuitable to work at the School; - where the position amounts to "regulated activity" (see 4.17.2 below) the receipt of an enhanced disclosure from the DBS which the School considers to be satisfactory; - where the position amounts to "regulated activity" (see 4.17.2 below) confirmation that the applicant is not named on the Children's Barred List1;
+- any gaps in academic or employment history, a satisfactory explanation must be provided.
+A CV will not be accepted in place of the completed application form. - 3.2 Applicants will receive a job description and person specification for the role applied for.
+Application forms, job descriptions, person specifications, this policy and the School's Safeguarding and child protection policy are available to download from the School's website and can be printed and forwarded to applicants on request. - 3.3 The School will then conduct a shortlisting exercise by reviewing all application forms received in order to determine which applicants will be invited for interview.
+The shortlisting exercise will usually be conducted by two members of staff who will ideally also be involved in the interview process. - 3.4 Shortlisted applicants will be invited to attend a formal interview at which their skills and experience will be discussed in more detail.
+All shortlisted applicants will be tested at interview about their suitability to work with children. - 3.5 All shortlisted applicants will be required to complete a self-declaration form prior to interview in which they will be asked to provide information about their criminal records history and other factors relevant to their suitability to work with children.
+This information will be considered and discussed with applicants at interview. - 3.6 If it is decided to make an offer of employment following the formal interview, any such offer will be conditional on the following: - the agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment - verification of the applicant's identity (where that has not previously been verified) - verification of qualifications, whether professional or otherwise, which the School takes into account in making the appointment decision, or which are referred to in the application form, whether a requirement for the role or not - verification of the applicant's employment history - the receipt of two references (one of which must be from the applicant's most recent employer) which the School considers to be satisfactory - for positions which involve "teaching work", information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency which renders them unable or unsuitable to work at the School - for applicants who have carried out teaching work outside the UK, information about whether the applicant has ever been referred to, or is the subject of a sanction issued by a regulator of the teaching profession in any other country which renders them unable or unsuitable to work at the School - where the position amounts to "regulated activity" (see 4.24.2 below) the receipt of an enhanced disclosure from the DBS which the School considers to be satisfactory